salex/vfwcash/README.md

 * ledger
   * A general ledger by date and number with a debit/credit column for each fund account.
 The report includes starting and ending balances, and summed credits and debits for the month
 * summary
-  * A general ledger by month but only displays summary balances, debits and credits
+  * A general ledger for all months in db, but only displays summary balances, debits and credits by month.
 * audit
   * Produces a PDF version of VFW Form:  Trustees Audit Report (summarizes transactions by quarter)
 * balance
   * Like the summary command, but only produces a summary of fund balances, debits and credits for a single month in a compact format.
+* between
+  * Same format as balance, but produces a summary between two dates.

 ## Contributing